GetStream/stream-meteor/README.md

 This is far from ready for usage in your template.
 We call the process of loading the references from the database enrichment.
 Collections created by feed publications (see section *Publications*) handle this enrichment when they are fetched automatically.

 ## Low level APIs access
-When needed you can also use the low level JS API directly.
-The full explanation can be found in the [getstream.io documentation](https://getstream.io/docs/).
+When needed you can also use the low level JS API directly. ``Stream.stream`` exposes the [low-level javascript client](https://github.com/getstream/stream-js) on the server.
+If you want to access an instance of the client directly use ``Stream.feedManager.client``.
+For more information on how to use the low-level javascript client visit the [getstream.io documentation](https://getstream.io/docs/).

 ## Contributing